Q: Can PTT over cellular be used for mission-critical needs?

 That's still 99.7% uptime when measured over 30 days, or 99.977% uptime if measured over a year.
-The last Telstra outage which affected our customers was well over a year ago, and for even longer than this, our geographically redundant server model (with hot standby) has served 100% uptime to customers.
-PTT services use mobile data, which has been unaffected by most of the issues Telstra has experienced lately.
+The last Telstra outage which affected our customers was well over a year before that, and for even longer than this, our fully redundant server model (with hot standby) has served greater than 99.999% uptime to customers.
+PTT services use mobile data, which has been unaffected by most of the issues Telstra experienced in 2018.

 However, standard public cellular networks do not come with a service level guarantee, which means that any PTT service using these networks cannot be classed as mission-critical.

-Typical mission-critical requirements aim for 99.999% availability, or the equivalent of a maximum of 5.26 minutes of down time per year, on top of other requirements including network hardening and redundancy for reliability in the case of extreme events.
+Typical mission-critical requirements aim for 99.999% availability ("five nines"), or the equivalent of a maximum of 5.26 minutes of down time per year, on top of other requirements including network hardening and redundancy for reliability in the case of extreme events.

 International operators including FirstNet in the US, and TETRA operators in the UK, accept between 99.9% and 99.98% availability (nine hours downtime per year and two hours downtime per year respectively).

 Telstra Mobile availability is not published, but measured across the same month, typically has a higher level of service due to the redundancy naturally built into the network.

 1. Public Safety Mobile Broadband, Productivity Commission Research Report, Australian Government. http://www.pc.gov.au/inquiries/completed/public-safety-mobile-broadband/report/public-safety-mobile-broadband.pdf, retrieved 1/2/2017.